 Plants with seedheads provide birds safe cover from the elements and predators.

-Many seedheads, including joe-pye weed, milkweed, thimbleweed and aster, have seedheads with fluff (pappus) for birds to use as nesting material.
+Once the seeds have been eaten, many seedheads, including joe-pye weed, milkweed, thimbleweed and aster, have seedheads with fluff (pappus) for birds to use as nesting material in the spring.

 Native plants have evolved to be closely related to the native birds that need them.
 The variety of winter birds in a yard is directly related to how many native seedheads there are; different birds are attracted to different seedheads.